-Academic Appeal - The student should try to resolve the situation by discussing it with the following people in the order listed below.
+The student should try to resolve the situation by discussing it with the following people in the order listed below.
 The procedure would halt at any point that satisfaction has been reached.
-If the administrative path for the appeal is unclear, the student should consult with the Vice President for Academic Affairs for clarification.
+If the administrative path for the appeal is unclear, the student should consult with the Vice President of Academic Affairs for clarification.

-- 1. Course Faculty
+- Course Faculty

-- 2. Division Dean/Chair
+- Division Dean/Chair

-- 3. Vice President for Academic Affairs
+- Vice President of Academic Affairs